 Babies and small children may not be able to tell you what is wrong, or if they are in pain and where the pain is.
 As parents, you know your child and are the best gauge of whether their behavior is abnormal.
 If you suspect your young child has sustained a fall, it is imperative to seek medical attention and have your child’s symptoms evaluated right away.

 A Georgia brain injury attorney is familiar with cases in which there are circumstances where parents waited to seek medical attention for their young child and the injuries become worse or longer-lasting.
 If you have questions, our caring attorneys are here for you.
-Call The Lynch Law Group if you have concerns and aren’t sure what to do next.
+Call The Law Offices Of Andrew Lynch if you have concerns and aren’t sure what to do next.
 But remember, with suspected brain injury, it is always best to err on the side of caution and see a doctor as soon as you suspect a fall has occurred.

 There are three different types of brain injury: mild, moderate and severe.
 Often it takes time, observation, and medical tests to determine the extent of a brain injury, especially in the case of children too young to communicate well.
 Hopefully, your child’s brain injury is mild and the symptoms disappear within a few days.